 Jesus shows them his body to prove that he is not a ghost:

-i believe that these 4 verses are a great place to start when figuring out identity. in galatians, we learn that we are crucified to ourselves and that it is Christ who lives in us. that is a very difficult idea to grasp... here is an illustration to think on: too often christians are like mirrors, they only reflect who God is. instead of being mirrors, we must become like the moon. the moon absorbs light, and only after that can it shine. as christians, we must absorb Christ (so that he is truly living in us) to base our identity on Him. the verse in Jeremiah reminds us that we were created for a specific reason and that nothing happens out of chance and circumstance. in Acts 17:26, we see that our true purpose in life is to bring glory to God. lastly, in 1 Corinthians 10:31, we must do everything to the glory of God. a few other verses to consider are: John 15:19b and Ephesians 2:10.
+1. there are over 150 million myspace users (the number grows by millions every week, so who knows where it is currently).i believe that these 4 verses are a great place to start when figuring out identity. in galatians, we learn that we are crucified to ourselves and that it is Christ who lives in us. that is a very difficult idea to grasp... here is an illustration to think on: too often christians are like mirrors, they only reflect who God is. instead of being mirrors, we must become like the moon. the moon absorbs light, and only after that can it shine. as christians, we must absorb Christ (so that he is truly living in us) to base our identity on Him. the verse in Jeremiah reminds us that we were created for a specific reason and that nothing happens out of chance and circumstance. in Acts 17:26, we see that our true purpose in life is to bring glory to God. lastly, in 1 Corinthians 10:31, we must do everything to the glory of God. a few other verses to consider are: John 15:19b and Ephesians 2:10.